2024-10-01

 The Art of Tapeo (Tapas-Hopping)

 In Madrid, tapeo (tapas-hopping) is more than a way of eating—it's a lifestyle.
-To enjoy it like a Madrileño, start late, around 9:00 PM, and hop between bars, sampling patatas bravas, croquetas, and other local specialties along with a drink at each stop.
+To enjoy it like a Madrileño, start late, around 9:00 PM.
+Visit different bars and try patatas bravas, croquetas, and other local dishes.
+Have a drink at each stop.

 Iconic Nightclubs in Madrid